Top 5 Commentaries on the Book of Hebrews

 5. F. F. Bruce — The Epistle to the Hebrews, Revised Edition (New International Commentary on the New Testament, 1990).

 F. F. Bruce wrote a number of fine commentaries during his lifetime.
 His commentary on Hebrews is one of those.
 Originally published in the mid-1960s, this commentary was completely revised and republished in 1990, the year of Professor Bruce’s death.
 The commentary is thorough yet accessible and should be consulted by all students of this book of Scripture.

-Runners Up: There are a wealth of helpful commentaries on the Book of Hebrews.
+There are a wealth of helpful commentaries on the Book of Hebrews.
 Serious students should not neglect the classic 7 volume work by John Owen (Banner of Truth) or the classic by John Brown.
 Those looking for an introductory level commentary should take a look at the works by Raymond Brown, Donald Guthrie and/or Hywel Jones.
 Preachers will find the works by George Guthrie, Donald Hagner, Richard Phillips, and R. Kent Hughes (Vol. 1, Vol. 2) worth consulting.
 Seminary students, and those doing in-depth study will want to look at the work by Ben Witherington.

 Although not exactly a commentary, the work by Geerhardus Vos is also very helpful.